livingobjects/felix-configadmin/README.md

 # felix-configadmin
-Fork of config-admin without a race condition, and with working integration tests
+Fork of config-admin trunk (not updated for a while) with working integration tests